odkr/pandoc-quotes/man/pandoc-quotes.rst

 You always have to set all four quotation marks.

-If each quotation mark consists of precisely one character (it may span multiple bytes), you can write the list as a simple string.
+If each quotation mark consists of precisely one character, you can write the list as a simple string.

 For example::